 - If strep has been diagnosed, a lack of improvement after taking antibiotics for 48 hours

-The cause of strep throat is bacteria known as Streptococcus pyogenes, also known as group A streptococcus.
+Strep throat is caused by infection with a bacterium known as Streptococcus pyogenes, also called group A streptococcus.

 Several factors can increase your risk of strep throat infection: